-<p>Using View Filters inside of Revit software will enable you to control both the visibility and graphics of the elements included in the filter.
+Using View Filters inside of Revit software will enable you to control both the visibility and graphics of the elements included in the filter.
 Filters can either be created from a conditional format or from a selection set.
-Once filters are created, knowing how to assign them in View Templates and how to assign View Templates to views are the keys to creating standardization in your projects.
-Join me as we discuss both new and old features of View Filters and View Templates to control your graphics and visibility.
+Once filters are created, knowing how to assign them in View Templates and assign View Templates to views are the keys to creating standardization in your projects.
+We will discuss both new and old features of View Filters and View Templates that can help you control your graphics and visibility.
 This session features Revit.
 AIA Approved

 - Learn how to create View Filters and View Templates